 Online College of Oklahoma

-The Online College of Oklahoma was created in 1998 by the Oklahoma State Board of Regents in response to a growing need for distance learning options in the state.
-The Online College of Oklahoma (OCO) is a database of online courses available through online schools in Oklahoma and traditional universities.
-The OCO provides direct access to over 3,400 online courses and 18 complete degree programs.
-Students can search for courses through the site, then enroll directly with individual colleges and universities.
+The Online College of Oklahoma was created in 1998 by the Oklahoma State Board of Regents in response to a growing need for distance learning options.
+The Online College of Oklahoma (OCO) exists as a database of online courses available through online schools in Oklahoma and traditional universities.
+The OCO provides direct access to more than 3,400 online courses and 18 complete degree programs.
+Students can search for online college courses in Oklahoma through the site, then enroll directly with individual colleges and universities.

-Reach Higher is a program for adults looking to complete their degrees.
-Working adults who wish to finish their associate or bachelor’s degrees can apply to the program and choose between online or on-campus course options.
-Adults must have completed at least 18 hours of college credit to begin the associate degree program and 72 hours to start the bachelor’s degree program.
-The program offers flexible enrollment periods (five times per year) and personalized schedules.
+Reach Higher exists as a program for adults looking to complete their degrees.
+Working adults who wish to finish their associate or bachelor’s degree can apply to the program and choose between online or on-campus course options.
+Adults need at least 18 hours of college credit to begin the associate degree program and 72 hours to start the bachelor’s degree program.
+The program offers flexible enrollment periods five times per year and personalized schedules.